amethyst/amethyst/book/src/concepts/entity.md

 * From a `World` instance.
 See the relevant chapter in the book.
 * From a `System` using `Entities`.
 See the system chapter in the book.

-## Getting components from an entity
+## Getting components of an entity

 You can't!
 Well, at least not directly from an `Entity` instance.
 As mentionned in the component book page, `Component`s are not directly attached to entities; they are inserted into storages.